 Rear camera system

-• iPhone 13: The iPhone 13 comes with a dual-camera setup, including 12 MP wide and ultra-wide lenses.
-While it lacks the telephoto lens and LiDAR scanner, it introduces sensor-shift optical image stabilization (OIS) for improved stability in low light and video.
-Additionally, the iPhone 13’s larger sensor boosts low-light performance, making it excellent for nighttime photography.
+• iPhone 13: The iPhone 13 comes with a dual-camera setup, including 12 MP Main (f/1.6) and Ultra Wide (f/2.4) lenses.
+While it lacks the telephoto lens and LiDAR Scanner, it introduces sensor-shift optical image stabilization (OIS) on the main lens for improved stability in low light and video, and it steps up to Smart HDR 4 processing with Photographic Styles.

 iPhone 12 Pro with box